Sasha125588/drf_vue-backend/requests.md

 - Category slugs are automatically generated from names
 - View counts are incremented on each GET request to post detail
 - Only published posts are shown to anonymous users
+- Only active comments are shown to anonymous users
+- Comment deletion is soft delete (sets is_active=False)
+- Comments can be nested (replies to replies)
-- Search functionality works across title and content fields
+- Search functionality works across title and content fields for posts and comments
 - Pagination is set to 20 items per page by default
+- Comment replies are loaded when getting comment details
+- Comments are ordered by creation date (newest first) by default